UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 With Cloud GPU, you can:

-- **Process large data sets** --- The significantly improved computational power provided by Cloud GPU means that you can gain insight into your data by using the massively parallelised capabilities to process large data sets.
+- **Process large data sets.** The significantly improved computational power provided by Cloud GPU means that you can gain insight into your data by using the massively parallelised capabilities to process large data sets.
 This enables:

   - Parallel processing of data in a fraction of the time of using just CPU